nueno-co/nueno/README.md

 4. tests will be re-run once you save a file

 ## Run tests

 ```
 npm run test
 ```

 Optionally, you can add a name pattern of the file name:

 ```
 npm run test User
 ```

 **Check test coverage:**

 1. `npm run test:coverage`
 2. open file `./coverage/lcov-report/index.html`

+# Useful Prisma Commands

+1. Run `npx prisma migrate dev` to run migrations.

+2. Run `npx prisma studio` to open Prisma Studio in the browser.

+3. Seed the database using `npx prisma db seed`.

+4. Because Prisma Client is tailored to your own schema, you need to update it every time your Prisma schema file is changing by running the following command: `npx prisma generate`.

+5. Run `npx prisma db push` executes the changes required to make your database schema reflect the state of your Prisma schema.